 5. AIDEA Microfiber Cleaning Cloths – Best Cleaning Cloths

-- 【Ultra-soft, Scratch-free, Lint, and Streak-free】--Super soft & non-abrasive microfiber cloths prevent scratching surfaces, paints, coats or other surfaces.
-These cloths can be used to clean all...
+- 【Ultra-soft, Scratch-free, Lint-free, and Streak-free】--These super soft and non-abrasive microfiber cloths prevent scratching surfaces, paints, coatings, or any other delicate surface.
+They can...

 - Machine washable